ozPop/learn.co-generated-blog/_posts/2016-07-08-Getting-to-know-Pry.md

 **Useful Commands:**

+`pry` - launches a pry session

+`require "pry"` - used at the top of the file to import pry into the file

+`binding.pry`- used to stop execution and enter pry console

 `help` - list various keywords, aliases and commands with descriptions

-`exit` - in a loop moves up one iteration or to next binding.pry or exits Pry
+`exit` - in a loop, moves up one iteration or executes until next binding.pry statement or exits Pry session

-`exit-program` or `exit!` or `!!!` - exits the program
+`exit-program` or `exit!` or `!!!` - exits the program immediately

 NOTE: Pry offers a lot of what IRB offers and quite a bit more.
-Arguably, one of the more powerful feartures of Pry is the **ability to stop a procedure during execution** and give yourself opportunity to debug or verify what is happening at that exact place in your code.
+Arguably, one of the more powerful feartures of Pry is the **ability to stop a procedure during execution**.
+This gives the user an opportunity to debug or verify what is happening at that exact place in the code.

 **Usecase examples**